humberto-ortiz/toys/README.md

 toys
 ====

-Collection of toy programs, implementations of algorithms, etc.
+Collection of toy programs, implementations of algorithms, useful little snippits, quick and dirty but encapsulated things, etc.